 |The Home Inspection Newsletter|

-It is good to be back talking to you about what we do in our home inspections, and sharing some practical advice every week or so.
+It is good to be back in touch with you, sending you information about what we do in our home inspections, and sharing some practical advice every week or so.

 If there is anything you would like to hear about, please shoot me an email